benrayfield/occamsfuncer/README.md

 For example, in theory you might build a peer-to-peer agar.io-like game in it, and any player may create a variant of the game from that moment onward where the balls are instead triangles, and each player may choose, or have an AI choose for them, to continue playing as balls or triangles or a split screen of both or both screens overlapping one in green and one in blue or the 2d game becomes 3d with triangles in a 2d layer above the circles, continuing from the moment it forked.
 This could happen in a single video frame or a few seconds.
 Other players notice the diverging world and build a new one where some objects are circles and some are triangles and define how they can interact.
 That may be viewed as a third fork, or maybe most players follow that and are again together in a game of their own design, and they keep  You follow whichever changes you like and ignore those you dont.
 If enough others go along with what you're doing, how you or your AIs propose people and AIs might interact together (in games, scientific tools, music tools, or whatever you build), then the worlds evolve together like that.
 Nobody is above anyone else.
 If you create something and others go along with it, its the same math symmetricly of if they had created it and you're going along with what they're doing.
 Technically its just a bunch of lambda functions which can fit together however people find useful, with math for how to compute lambdas at gaming-low-lag and securely across a peer-to-peer network or on a single computer or you can even give people executables safely through email.

 Occamsfuncer is a certain kind of universal lambda function with plugin hooks to use any number of existing JIT compilers together without breaking compatibility with other systems that use a different set of JIT compilers).
 We start small and simple and use the numbers to build our way up to a new kind of Internet where everything is instantly compatible with everything else and low lag enough for hardcore gamers and secure enough for operating industrial machines and any pattern of its behaviors are copy/pasteable like today we can only copy/paste text, videos, etc, and there is no discrimination between AIs vs people as we can all use the same tools which build more tools for any purpose we like, and the math of the numbers makes it far easier to create than destroy, and "stand on the shoulders of giants" in tool reuse where tools move as fast as one video frame in a game to the next.
 When you ask a number about another number, its answer is a number (In other words its a universal lambda function).

+Its a way of thinking that AIs and people can do together to build things and have fun at the same time.
+Its a powerful tool that builds tools that builds tools and so on.
+While its still in early experiments, its meant to become secure enough for existing industrial processes and machines, low lag to satisfy hardcore gamers, can provide access to existing cloud or local GPU number crunching, and to unify any set of blockchains so they could better communicate with eachother in turingComplete ways through various kinds of sidechains this could build, or just use it on a single computer.

 === WHAT KIND OF NUMBER IS OCCAMSFUNCER ===